-But they can still be considered a valid white hat link building technique.
+But they can still be considered a valid white hat cannabis link building technique.

-A few years ago it was popular having a page completely dedicated to an infographic with little to no text around it.
+A few years ago, it was popular having a page entirely dedicated to an infographic with little to no text around it.

 Nowadays, this is not as common.

-Instead, infographics are mainly used as a part of an article or to be shared on social media for extra exposure.
+Instead, infographics are mainly used as a part of an article or shared on social media for extra exposure.